twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

 You deposit stables and receive attnUSD.
 Over time:

-- as loans amortise and revenue deals pay in (or default),
+- as loans amortise and revenue products pay in (or default),
 - the vault’s value moves,
 - and attnUSD tracks that value.